 } else { Write-Output "Shortcut Not Found" }

-- Go to Devices -> Scripts.
+• Navigate to Devices > Scripts.

 Basics Tab